-If you have noticed any of the above symptoms in your child and are concerned that they may have ADHD, you may consult our Senior Brain expert for professional advice and intervention strategies.
+If you have noticed any of the above symptoms in your child and are concerned that they may have ADHD, you may contact us and arrange a free consultation with our Senior Brain expert for professional advice and intervention strategies.

 Singapore Brain Centre offers a more helpful and promising solution to ADHD students and their parents with expert professional guidance and consultation.
 The broad, multi-skill exercises, developed by the Centre, have the power to strengthen attention skills.

 Here are some key areas our program offers to lessen the symptoms of ADHD:

 Schedule a free consultation for your child, and our experts will work out the best solution from our wide range of early intervention therapies and programs offered at Singapore Brain Development Centre.